Italy Adventure Holidays

 1 Climb Mount Vesuvius

 The legendary volcano dominates the Neopolitan skyline.
 Everywhere you look it rises ominously above the city and countryside below.
-Climb up the still active volcano for spectacular views right across the Bay of Naples, Pompeii and Herculaneum – the cities it utterly destroyed centuries ago.
+Climb Vesuvius for spectacular views right across the Bay of Naples, Pompeii and Herculaneum – the cities it utterly destroyed centuries ago.

 2 Take in Tuscany

 The postcards don’t do it justice, Tuscany absolutely lives up to all of the cliches – sun baked villages, old mamas dressed in black and clapped out farm vehicles chugging along to tend the fields.
 A soft, sumptuous landscape filled with sunflower yellow, olive green and the ubiquitous cypress trees.
 And away from the tourists, you can unearth hidden Tuscany – just you, rolling fields and the odd masterpiece or two.